BenniN/CourseworkSEM/use-cases/use-case-4.md

 ### Preconditions

-Database contains data on capital cities.
+If required, a continent or region must be declared.
+The database must contain all associated data points about the population of a capital city.

-### Success End Condition
+### A successful end condition

-Population report is produced.
+A report that shows the correct data points for a capital city and its population.

-### Failed End Condition
+### A failed end condition

 No report is produced.
+An inaccurate report is produced.
+The program crashes.

 ### Primary Actor